 Take your time to consider precisely what you need to accomplish your production mission.
+If you're a beginner, check out our post about how to choose your first video camera.
 Whether mirrorless or DSLR or point and shoot, there's a YouTube-appropriate camera for everyone at all skill levels and prices!

 Jessica Peterson is a travel and documentary filmmaker with a background in journalism and marketing.
 She has 20 years of experience producing content in 114 cities and 25 countries.
 In 2016, she directed and produced her own documentary about her then-home of Guam.
 Working under the name Global Girl Travels, her clients include CNN, United Airlines, Southwest Airlines, Matador Network, and Tastemade.